6 Excel Skills Every Finance Professional Should Know

 III.
 Finance Functions: You should learn to use inbuilt finance functions such as NPV, IRR, PV and other time value functions.
 An understanding of statistical and other excel functions is also helpful.

-2. Pivot Table Analysis:
+2. Knowledge of Proper Pivot Table Analysis:

 Pivot tables and pivot charts allow accounting and finance professionals to gain meaningful insights from data.
 They can access multiple information sources and support a deep dive into the data.
 Being able to perform a pivot table analysis should be seen as an essential Excel skill for anyone working in a finance-oriented role.

-3. Charts and Visualizations:
+3. Proficiency in Charts and Visualizations:

 At times, trying to derive meaning from rows and columns full of numbers is a challenge, particularly if you are dealing with a substantial amount of data.
 Charts and visualizations help make the information more accessible by creating a graphical presentation of the data.
 This not only helps with analysis but also with showing the data to another party, especially those who may not be as familiar with financial concepts.
 Excel also has extensive chart editing capabilities; you can select predefined styles and layouts which are easy to change, or create new styles from scratch.